-Somebody/Wanted?
+Summarizing: Somebody/Wanted?
 But?
 So: This is a good way to summarize a story.
 Provide students with a white board or a piece of paper.
 Fold the paper into fourths.
-Write the headings in each square: 1st Square: somebody (Identify the character), 2nd Square: Wanted (Describe the character's goal), 3rd Square: But (Describe the conflict or the problem), 4th Square: So (Describe the resolution of the conflict.)

-This section will have activities and games that will focus on spelling, capitalization, punctuation, sentence structures, and grammar.
-Once the game has been learned, it can be used as a "when homework is finished" activity.

-We will spend the next 11 days looking at spelling patterns to help 3rd graders become more proficient spellers.
-We will look at the following patterns:

-- q followed by u

-- silent e followed by a suffix
+Write the headings in each square: 1 st Square: somebody (Identify the character), 2 nd Square: Wanted (Describe the character's goal), 3 rd Square: But (Describe the conflict or the problem), 4th Square: So (Describe the resolution of the conflict.)
+Conventions Often, this activity will be This section will have activities and games that will focus on spelling, capitalization, centered on a game to punctuation, sentence structures, and grammar.
+Once the game has been learned, it can provide practice time on key be used as a "when homework is finished" activity. conventions.
+Be sure to check in with kids to determine if they have and Spelling Patterns We will spend the next 11 days looking at spelling patterns to help 3 rd graders become understanding of these key more proficient spellers.
+We will look at the following patterns: elements. q followed by u silent e followed by a suffix • $y + a$ suffix plural -s or -es ei or ie Review several examples of each of the patterns with students.

-- y + a suffix

-- plural -s or -es

-- ei or ie

-Review several examples of each of the patterns with students.
 Focus on the followed by the plural -s or -es pattern today.

-Plural -s or -es Directions:

-- 1. Divide students into pairs. - 2.
-Give each pair a Word Bank Card and set of letter cards (these cards will be used all 11 days). - 3.
-Pairs should work with each other, the Word Bank Card and the letter cards to practice spelling the words with the plural -s or -es pattern.
-(At the end of 11 days, the pair will be on a team for a spelling bee). - 4.
-Pair should read the word, one at a time, and then spell it out with the letter cards. - 5.
-When the word has been spelled correctly, the pair should create a sentence with the word and write it on the white board. - 6.
-Practice time is over when the pair feels confident with the words.
+Plural -s or -es Directions: Divide students into pairs.
+Give each pair a Word Bank Card and set of letter cards (these cards will be used all 2.
+Give each pair a Word Bank Card and set of letter cards (these cards will be used all 11 days).
+3. Pairs should work with each other, the Word Bank Card and the letter cards to practice spelling the words with the plural -s or -es pattern.
+(At the end of 11 days, the pair will be on a team for a spelling bee).
+4. Pair should read the word, one at a time, and then spell it out with the letter cards.
+5. When the word has been spelled correctly, the pair should create a sentence with the word and write it on the white board.
+6. Practice time is over when the pair feels confident with the words.